-Surely claiming the origins of the arancino or arancina means taking a risk, because every city of Sicily claims have invented it; in Catania, for example, people are sure to have given the birth to this goodie, as the pointed up cone reminds of Mount Etna, filled with a really delicious lava.
+Surely claiming the origins of the arancino or arancina means taking a risk, because every city of Sicily claims its origin; in Catania, for example, people are sure to have given the birth to this goodie, since its pointed up cone reminds of Mount Etna, filled with a really delicious lava.
 In Palermo and other areas, the day of arancina/arancino is December 13, during the feast of Saint Lucia; On this day, the typical dessert of boiled wheat and ricotta, the cuccìa, also is served.
 Today the variations are endless: there are the classic arancini, with stewed pork ragu (meat sauce) and peas or the butter and béchamel ones; then there are the more creative ones, with pistachios, sepia, eggplant or Norma, mushrooms and bacon, or ricotta, mint and Piacentino cheese from Enna.
 You can even find sweet ones, created for children, with a smaller size and a rounded shape, filled with chocolate or ricotta cream.
 Rolled in sugar and cinnamon, these sweet, fried arancines are a real treat!

 Here the most traditional recipes:

-Rice Arancine with ragu
+Rice Arancine with ragù sauce

 for 20-22 arancine

 - 1.3 kg rice (special rice for arancine and flans can now be purchased in the shops)